Bowers Airport: History

 The airfield was established in 1943 as Ellensburg Army Airfield and manned by the 302d Base Headquarters and Air Base Squadron.
 Though planned as a fighter airfield for Fourth Air Force, it was taken over by Air Technical Service Command as a maintenance and supply depot, supporting transient Lend-Lease aircraft being flown to Alaska for subsequent transfer to the Soviet Union.
 The airfield had one auxiliary field, located at 47°06′39″N 120°37′58″W, which is now abandoned, though remains of a runway are still visible in aerial photography.

 Military use ended in February 1945, and the airfield was turned over to War Assets Administration for subsequent transfer to Kittitas County for development into a civil airport.

 Bowers Field is named in honor of Ensign Keith Bowers, the first man from Kittitas County killed in World War II.
 Bowers was at Pearl Harbor when it was attacked by the Japanese on December 7, 1941.
 The field became a training base for military pilots during the war.

 Established in 1975, Central Washington University's aviation program is the only fully accredited public university aviation program in the Pacific Northwest.
 More than 90 percent of the takeoffs and landings at Bowers Field are tied to Central Washington University's aviation program.
 Central Washington University took over hangar space and some fixed-base functions at Bowers Field last year.
 At the beginning of fall quarter, Central Washington University began hiring its own flight instructors, and started leasing and purchasing its own planes.
 The school earned its pilot school certification from the Federal Aviation Administration.

-Today, large numbers of former aircraft dispersal areas are still maintained, along with an extensive system of taxiways with what appear to be modern aircraft shelters.
+Today, large numbers of former aircraft dispersal areas are still maintained, along with an extensive system of taxiways with modern aircraft hangars.